"

 Really Simple Syndication (RSS)

-• The short of RSS is that it pulls information and content to a web site when new information is available.
-Educators use it to collect important information for their students that is consistenly changing or adjusts to what is relevant at the moment.
-Think about things like the weather, news headlines, organizational announcements, schedules, magazines, data sheets, music that could regularly be updated to your web page, course, or school site.
-With an RSS feed it does all this automatically, similar to your Facebook, Instagram, or Snapchat account when others post.
+• The short of RSS is that it pulls information and content to a website when new information is available.
+Educators use it to collect necessary information for their students that is consistently changing or adjusts to what is relevant at the moment.
+Think about things like the weather, news headlines, organizational announcements, schedules, magazines, data sheets, and music that could regularly be updated to your web page, course, or school site.
+With an RSS feed, it does all this automatically, similar to your Facebook, Instagram, or Snapchat account when others post.

 RSS Symbol